 Certified Examiners May Review Injuries to Determine Their Status

-Motor vehicle accident claimants should have medical professionals examine their conditions within 10 business days of getting hurt.
+Motor vehicle accident claimants should have medical professionals examine their conditions within 10 business days of when they suffered injuries.
 If they receive a diagnosis, they must start medical treatment and follow their doctor’s orders in full.
 If they do not, they risk lowering their claim’s overall value.

 A Medical Evaluation Must Note the Injury’s Severity